Counterexamples in 4-manifold topology: Counterexamples

 where

 Putting this all together we have:

 The kernel of the forgetful map $L_5^s(\Z\pi_r) \to L_5^h(\Z\pi_r)$ is the torsion summand

-since the summand $\Z^{m(r)}$ detected by the multisignature is decoration independent.
+since $L^h_5(\Z\pi_r)$ is torsion free and the kernel of the map $L^s_n(R)\to L^h_n(R)$ is 2-torsion, for every ring with involution $R$ and every $n\in\Z$ by the Rothenberg exact sequence \cite{Shaneson-splitting}*{Proposition~4.1}.
 The elements in $K$ act on the simple structure set of $M_r$, producing topological manifolds that are stably homeomorphic and simple homotopy equivalent to $M_r$.
+We can compute the normal maps as